-To obtain credit for Astronomy 103H, honors students need to complete the normal class assignments and two additional hurdles:
+To obtain credit for Astronomy 103H, honors students need to complete the normal class assignments plus an additional project:

 Creative Project: Each student is required to construct a creative project largely evaluated on a finished/not yet finished basis.
 In some years students may be asked to participate in a science fair where the projects will be evaluated by your instructor, other instructors, and science students.
 This web site will focus solely on the creative project.

 Honors students receive the following advice regarding their projects: